navanchauhan/navanchauhan.github.io/Content/posts/2026-08-19-on-computer-use.md

 The only thing that I am really missing out on is iMessage.
 That might be the only reason why you would want a Mac mini over a Windows or Linux box.
 There is nothing really special about macOS's accessibility approach that computer use exploits.

 Computer use has made machines delegable.
-I was watching something on my media center and I realized that the transcoding was terrible.
+I was watching something on my media centre and I realised that the transcoding was terrible.
 But I also had my Windows box, with a GPU I could move the transcoding to.
 Instead of having to figure out how to set up remote transcoding, all I had to do was ask to offload transcoding from my poor old Xeon CPU to my Winbox.
 Ask and ye shall receive.

 You are probably sold on the idea that these agents can do DevOps-y/infrastructure-y things pretty well; that is nothing new at all.
 What is new is the mode where you aren't even directly firing up Claude Code / Codex in these boxes, but instead using one central control plane / CoS agent that can figure out which box to connect to and delegate these tasks.